 “Undercover” is a bi-weekly series, where we analyse bits and pieces of different B2B players on relevant markets.

 Let’s play a game.
 I’m an aspiring businesswoman looking to relocate to Croatia.
 28 years old, liberal and not easily attracted to corporate style modus operandi.
 In short, I’m a millennial.
-Savvy enough, to consider entrepreneurship, opinionated enough, to give dated companies the cold shoulder.
+Savvy enough to consider entrepreneurship, opinionated enough to give dated companies the cold shoulder.
 Consequently, comfort and accessibility is like avocado on toast for millennials, hence I’m conducting a little research on which services could help me out with my grandiose plans of becoming a proud member of Croatian expat community and starting a business once I lay my feet on fertile Balkan soil.

-Useful content: good
+Credibility: good Useful content: poor

 Social Links: poor